ndrohrich/CVDL_Practical/README.md

 ```
 So in this way we can load the trained model and choose the desired mode.
 When we run the demo these following features exists:

-T - Switch between Normal Emotion Detection and GradCAM view
+-T - Switch between Normal Emotion Detection and GradCAM view
-C - Switch camera (if any multiple cameras exist)
+-C - Switch camera (if any multiple cameras exist)
-Y- Switch the displayed probabilites (either top left of screen or under the detected face)
+-Y- Switch the displayed probabilites (either top left of screen or under the detected face)

 And in the RealTimeEmotionDetector.py code we can also set the 'threshold' for neutral emotion and also 'processing_interval=n' which basically processes the every n-th frame.